sailfishos-mirror/bind9/doc/arm/reference.rst

    heuristics that indicate that a lower version should be sent.
 This option is intended to be used when a remote server reacts badly to a given EDNS version or higher; it should be set to the highest version the remote server is known to support.
-Valid values are 0 to 255; higher values are silently adjusted.
+Valid values are 0 to 255.
 This option is not needed until higher EDNS versions than 0 are in use.

 .. namedconf:statement:: padding
    :tags: server